 $40 million!

-Of course, the same people who would yell at the Cowboys for extending Prescott at such a number will also laugh at the Cowboys for extending their and paying him big money for his position.
-But that's enough about that.
+Of course, the same people who would yell at the Cowboys for extending Prescott at such a number will also laugh at the Cowboys for extending their running back and paying him big money for his position.
+But that’s enough about that.

 The fact of the matter is Dak Prescott has earned the right to be paid.
-He's earned his contract extension through his play, and as a when it's your turn to get paid, the total yearly value is going to look ridiculous.
+He’s earned his contract extension through his play, and as a quarterback when it’s your turn to get paid, the total yearly value is going to look ridiculous.

 Whether or not Prescott has “earned” this deal is still debated across fanbases, however.
 Some believe he’s been carried, others believe his skill players and offensive play caller have held him back.
 Some say he can be a top 10 quarterback, others believe he’s “trash.”